hat-open/hat-monitor/docs/monitor.rst

 updated state to all clients.
 Client can also request change for information provided to server at any time.

-Messages used in server client communications are:
+Messages used in server client communications are defined in `HatMonitor` SBS module (see `Chatter messages`_).
+These messages are:

     +--------------------+----------------------+-----------+
     |                    | Conversation         |           |